MS, The University of Texas at Dallas

 Language Science, Speech Science

-I completed my education in speech-language pathology at the University of New Mexico (BA, 2002) and The University of Texas at Dallas (MS, 2004).
-I worked in a variety of clinical settings and as a research coordinator studying speech production in apraxia of speech.
-January 2009, I joined the clinical faculty at UT Dallas and currently teach undergraduate courses and supervise graduate students working with adults with disabilities, dementia and neurogenic speech-language disorders.
-I am involved in clinical research for speech production and discourse processing in adults with neurogenic communication disorders.
+Diane Garst Walsh completed her education in speech-language pathology at the University of New Mexico (BA, 2002) and The University of Texas at Dallas (MS, 2004).
+She worked in a variety of clinical settings and as a research coordinator studying speech production in apraxia of speech.
+In January 2009, she joined the clinical faculty at UT Dallas and currently teaches undergraduate courses and supervises graduate students working with adults with disabilities, dementia and neurogenic speech-language disorders.
+She is involved in clinical research for speech production and discourse processing in adults with neurogenic communication disorders.

 Ulatowska, H., Reyes, B., Olea-Santos, T., Garst, D., Vernon, J., Mak, K, & Graham, K. (accepted).
 Production and comprehension in aphasia: Gains and pitfalls in using macrostructure tasks in Aesop's fables.
 International Journal of Speech Language Pathology.